ShadesAndGrays/SecureAITraining/python/README.md

 This document outlines how to run your Flask application in both development and production environments.

 ## Development Environment

+The packages required are located in `requirements.txt`.
+To install all necessary packages `pip install -r requirements.txt`

 For local development and testing, use the Flask built-in development server.